satishmarathe/energy-app-ui/README.md

 So this file should be present and should be in version control.
 As a best practice commit 'package-lock.json' separate to your other commits.

+LEARNING: if someone else clones this repo - they will need to install all the packages / dependencies .
+To do this run the command : npm install
+This will install all the packages / dependencies on their machine.
+These dependencies get installed in a folder within your project called 'node_modules'

+Another interesting thing is GIT does not complain about this folder changing : 'node_modules' This is because in '.gitignore' this folder has been specified to be ignored !

+LEARNING: looking at 'node_modules' shows that 'express' , 'webpack' to be present.
+So probably CRA is automatically installing them.

+LEARNING: express is best if server side is also being developed in js ( node as one example ) If server side is being developed in Non js technology ( java ) then express is overkill.

+#4.3
+We have decided on how we will

+UNKNOWN AREAS:
+'npm shrinkwrap' , 'semver' , '^x.y.z'